ickule/yagolic/README.md

 Run `clang-format -i src/*.c include/*.h -Werror --dry-run` to check the format of your code.

-Please correct any errors before pushing top the repository.
+Please correct any errors before pushing to the repository.

 ### Linting

 Run `clang-tidy src/*.c  include/*.h -- -Iinclude` to lint your code.

-Please correct any errors before pushing top the repository.
+Please correct any errors before pushing to the repository.

-## Contacts